 In the ordinary course of our business, we collect and store sensitive data, including intellectual property, our proprietary business information and that of our suppliers, as well as personally identifiable information of the patients using our commercially approved products, clinical trial participants and employees.
 Similarly, our third-party providers possess certain of our sensitive data.
 The secure maintenance of this information is critical to our operations and business strategy.
-Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or breached due to employee error, malfeasance or other disruptions.
-Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
+Our ongoing operating activities also depend on functioning computer systems.
+Despite our security measures, our information technology and infrastructure are subject to attacks or breaches.
+Any such breach could result in a material compromise of our networks, and the information stored there could be accessed, publicly disclosed, lost, stolen, or rendered, permanently or temporarily, inaccessible.
+Furthermore, we may not promptly discover a system intrusion.
+Attacks could have a material impact on our business, operations or financial results.
 Any such access, disclosure or other loss of information, including our data being breached at third party providers, could result in legal claims or proceedings, liability under laws that protect the privacy of personal information, disrupt our operations and damage our reputation, which could adversely affect our business.
+We also may need to pay "ransomware" to re-access our systems.